cp2k/dbcsr/src/acc/libsmm_acc/tune/README.md

 $ cd dbcsr/src/acc/libsmm_acc/libsmm_acc/tune
 ```

-The `parameters.h` file (a C++ header file generated from the JSON record of multiplication kernels and their optimal parameters) is needed for the autotuning procedure.
+The `parameters.h` file (a C++ header file generated from the JSON record of multiplication kernels and their optimal parameters) is needed for the auto-tuning procedure.
 One can copy it over from a build directory for example, as follows:
 ```bash
 $ cp ~/dbcsr/build_dir/src/acc/libsmm_acc/parameters.h ../
 ```